 A small change in iOS 8 will make privacy advocates happy, although it's going to be a tough pill to swallow for mobile marketers.

-Released later this year, iOS 8 devices will keep more of users' mobile data private, such as location, past Wi-Fi connections, and the all-important MAC address, which is unique to each device.
+Apple iOS 8 devices keep more of users' mobile data private, such as location, past Wi-Fi connections, and the all-important MAC address, which is unique to each device.

 Whenever your mobile device searches for nearby Wi-Fi networks (which it always does when you have Wi-Fi turned on), the device's Media Access Control (MAC) addresses are visible to nearby routers, even if you don't actually join a network.

-The difference on iOS 8, due out in September along with the expected release of the iPhone 6, means the marketing firms that gather those MAC addresses won't be able to track your movements (such as where you shop) and serve you ads based on your profile, location and preferences.
+The difference on iOS 8, out in September 2014 along with the iPhone 6, means the marketing firms that gather those MAC addresses won't be able to track your movements (such as where you shop) and serve you ads based on your profile, location and preferences.

-At the Apple Worldwide Developer Conference last week, a developer named Frederic Jacobs discovered that iOS 8 will use randomly generated MAC addresses - and sent out a tweet saying he is "Hoping that this becomes an industry standard."
+At the Apple Worldwide Developer Conference, a developer named Frederic Jacobs discovered that iOS 8 will use randomly generated MAC addresses - and sent out a tweet saying he is "Hoping that this becomes an industry standard."

 @FredericJacobs: iOS 8 randomises the MAC address while scanning for WiFi networks.
 Hoping that this becomes an industry standard.